ajgorhoe/IGLib.modules.IGLibCore/README_Development.md

 * Documentation
   * Wiki:
-    * Detailed workflow
     * Compile document About versioning with GitVersion (mention alternatives, exclude scripts documentation)
+* CI/CD:
+  * Create CI/CD scripts for event aggregator repo
+    * Do / solve:
+      * Updete dependend repositories
+      * Build solution
+        * Build for different targets
+      * Execute tests
+        * Questions: for which targets?
+Maybe only .NET Framework and latest .NET?
+      * Create artifacts
+        * Do we also need artifacts for test projects?
+      * Create a package
-* scripts/TagVersion.ps1:
+        * Solve:
-  * Restore branch after operation: move `$currentBranch = ...` before try, restore in finally block
-  * Check Bump (ensure all variants work)
-  * Add Bump...Num *NumBumps* - specifies how much to bump
-    * Copy the right version of script and GitVersion.yml to:
-      * IGLibScripts
+          * Which targets included?
-      * All IGLib Core repos
-      * Selected IGLib legacy repos
+          *
+      * Publish a package